Gordon Guasco: Grasstrack

-During his time in the Uk Gordon also took part in a number of Grasstrack meetings.
+During his time in the UK, Guasco also took part in a number of Grasstrack meetings.
 In 1966, he took part in the British Championship.

 Death

 Guasco and his family returned to Sydney in 1970 to race in the Australian Speedway season, basing himself at the Liverpool Speedway.
-In a sad twist, Gordon Guasco, the man who had originally convinced management to run bikes at the speedway, was killed in a crash there on 8 November 1970.
+In a sad twist, Guasco, the man who had originally convinced management to run bikes at the speedway, was killed in a crash there on 8 November 1970.
 Guasco suffered severe head injuries after being struck from behind by another rider.
 He had laid his own bike down to avoid a fallen rider in front of him.
 For eight days, he lay unconscious in hospital before dying.

 Personal life

-During the 1964-65 British winter Gordon Guasco married Elaine Manshover and continued to work his trade as a signwriter.
+During the 1964-65 British winter, Guasco married Elaine Manshover and continued to work his trade as a signwriter.
 Together Gordon and Elaine have a daughter, Joely-Ann and Grandchildren Nicole, Matthew, Kieren and Kye who all now live on the Fraser Coast, QLD.
 Nicole and Matthew have recently become married to their partners.